ccverak/carloscastellanos.dev/content/posts/2019-10-02-my-testing-practices.md

 ### And here's why

+Before going into details let's first analyze how are the modfication patterns for test files.
+In my experience it's very common that once the tests are written, it's very likely that future modifications are made in very few specific places in a file, isn't it better if you don't have to read or refactor unrelated tests or setups of the file to do your change?
+Do you agree?
+That's why:

 - I like `verbosity` in tests because tests are documentation, the more context the better for the reader.
 - I don't like using `shared state` in tests because they favor mutability and coupling, instead I prefer to isolate the contexts for every case which makes the code easier to change.
 Yes, I'm looking at you shared `before` and `beforeEach` and friends.
 - I like to make each `test step` as clear and semantic as possible so there is a clear distinction between the phases, for the same purpose as before: readability.
-- I like to have all the 4 `test steps` `co-located`, yeah, this helps by providing better context for every test in large and complex scenarios
+- I like to have all the 4 `test steps` `co-located`, yeah, this helps by providing better context for every test in large and complex scenarios.

-Across the years I have realized that it is very valuable to write tests this way, where everything is there put together like a paragraph, no magic tricks, no need to analyzing shared globals or scrolling up and down looking for more context.
+Across the years I have realized that it is very valuable to write tests this way, where everything is there put together like a paragraph, no magic tricks, no need to analyzing shared globals or scrolling up and down looking for more context just to do your thing.
 How many times have you been bitten by a chain of `before` or `beforeEach` with overlapping declarations or with `subject` and `let` crazy combos? (some Rubyists will understand)...
 Now you get my point, I suppose...
 Another benefit is that while keeping things simple for tests if it starts hurting, it's most likely because you may have design problems in your application code.

 ### What about mocks & stubs?